 - Resources for people with dementia

 Dementia is an umbrella term for a collection of cognitive and communicative deficits.
 Memory loss, executive functioning deficits, communication impairments and challenging behavior are the hallmarks of a dementia diagnosis.
-This can be extremely difficult for the person and their family, who have already endured a stroke or brain injury.
+This can be extremely difficult for the person and their family, who have already endured a brain injury.

-The link between stroke/brain injury and dementia is clear.
+The link between brain injury and dementia is clear.
 Dementia affects 50 million people worldwide, and studies show that people who sustain an injury to the brain are twice as likely to develop dementia post-injury.

 Why certain injury to the brain can cause dementia in older age is not always clear, though there are many working theories.